Law Office of William B. Wynne

 The fact that you were arrested or charged with a criminal law violation will remain public record permanently unless and until you apply for expungement.

-A criminal record can be expunged (Florida Statute 943.0585) when it was dismissed or dropped, or if charges were never officially filed—known as a “no information.”
-On the other hand, a criminal record can be sealed (943.059), if adjudication was withheld, and if it is not included in a list of crimes forbidden under Florida Law—another trap to look out for.
+A criminal record can be expunged (Florida Statutes, section 943.0585) when it was dismissed or dropped, or if charges were never officially filed—known as a “no information.”
+On the other hand, a criminal record can be sealed (Florida Statutes, section 943.059), if adjudication was withheld, and if it is not included in a list of crimes forbidden under Florida Law—another trap to look out for.
 There is quite a long list of crimes that cannot be sealed, even if adjudication is withheld.
+The list can be found in section 943.0584, Florida Statutes.
+943.0584, Fla.
+Stat.
+(2020).
+Notably, Florida domestic violence charges cannot be sealed.
+And the law prohibits a judge from withholding adjudication of guilt on Florida DUI charges, so they cannot be expunged either.
 In addition, an applicant can only expunge/seal once in their lifetime within the State, and only one arrested record can be sealed/expunged.
 Multiple cases can sometimes be sealed or expunged, but only if they arose out of the same set of facts or criminal conduct, or otherwise have a temporal or causal connection.
 This can be somewhat of a grey area and requires discretion.

-Having your record sealed or expunged means that the court will order your criminal record to be sealed or expunged, and therefore confidential from the public, future employers, or a public background search, with certain limitations.
-And, what’s more, the law allows the applicant to lawfully deny the existence of the expunged or sealed record.
+Having your record sealed or expunged means that the court will order your criminal record to be either destroyed or removed from public access, and therefore confidential from the public, future employers, and common background searches, with certain limitations.
+What’s more, the law allows the applicant to lawfully deny the existence of the expunged or sealed record.
 In theory, it’s as if it never happened.
-However, the existence—but not necessarily the specific contents—of a criminal record must still be disclosed, under a few exceptional circumstances outlined under Florida Statutes sections 943.0585 and 943.059.
+However, the existence—but not necessarily the specific contents—of a criminal record must still be disclosed, under a few narrow circumstances outlined under Florida Statutes, sections 943.0585 and 943.059.

 Exceptions to the Rule of Disclosure